May 2017. Wildlife Photography Project on Birds of the Danube Delta in Romania

 The Danube Delta covers an area of about 5800 km2.
 The number of species living in the delta is about 300.
 Each year at the time of the migratory period in spring, millions of birds come to breed, before leaving again in the fall.
 This period is certainly the most suitable for making animal pictures.

-Photographing the poultry fauna of the Danube Delta can be done either from fixed blinds, from floating hides or from a wooden boat.
+Photographing the poultry fauna of the Danube Delta can be done either from fixed blinds, from floating blinds or from a wooden boat.

 The technique of a fixed blind is interesting because it only requires the use of a simple camouflage cloth or a summary camouflage created from branches and leaves.
 Once this is constructed, one has only to wait for a bird to land within the frame chosen by the photographer.
 The advantage to this method is that the photographer chooses the scenery and the light to highlight the subject.
 The disadvantage is that the birds do not often stay in the same places unless they nest.
 They move according to the wind and the food they find.
 A photographer can stay for several hours without seeing a single bird in his viewfinder.
 The technique of a fixed blind requires a lot of time on the spot because the photographer will be able to choose only two places each day: one in the morning and one in the evening.

-The technique of the floating hide is more profitable for the number of photographs realized.
+The technique of the floating blind is more profitable for the number of photographs realized.
 The photographer can move in the pond he has chosen without scaring the birds, which is an advantage.
-In fact, animals tolerate the floating hide because it has a rounded shape, very far from the human form that maddens all wild animals.
+In fact, animals tolerate the floating blind because it has a rounded shape, very far from the human form that maddens all wild animals.
 Unfortunately, this has a disadvantage.
-The floating hide requires a certain level of water to move across the pond.
+The floating blind requires a certain level of water to move across the pond.
 Two or three feet of water are acceptable, but during periods of drought such as this year, 2017, most of the interesting ponds are dry.
-It is thus impossible to use a floating hide.
+It is thus impossible to use a floating blind.

 The technique of a wooden boat remains the easiest to use.
 The photographer can easily move along canals to search for birds.
 During a photo session that lasts 5 hours, it is possible to travel nearly 30 kilometers using the engine, a great advantage.
 This technique is certainly the best one for the creation of many photographs of distinct species.
 But it has two major disadvantages.
 The first disadvantage is the sound of the engine, which often frightens the birds.
 They run away as soon as they hear the first sounds.
 Also, the canals of the Danube can be very winding.
 It is impossible to predict the presence of a bird before approaching a turn.
 Even when the speed is reduced and the engine is idling, the birds flee as soon as they see the boat arrive.
 It is often too late for the photographer to take any pictures.